Lieb-Mattis states for robust entangled differential phase sensing: Optimal Two-body observable

 The only two-body observable that satisfies the conditions of not containing any terms that commute with the phase encoding, not coupling different DFSs, and being permutationally invariant within the subensembles is

 where $J^{K}_{\pm}=J^{K}_x\pm i J^{K}_y$.
 Note the distinction between these collective spin raising and lowering operators and the common and differential phase operators $J_z^{\pm}$.
 Expressing $\M$ in the transformed frame yields $\M_{\phi} = U^{\dagger}(\phi) \mathcal{M} U(\phi) =\cos(2\phi)\left(J_{+}^AJ_{-}^B + \rm{h.c.}\right)+i\sin(2\phi)\left(J_{+}^AJ_{-}^B - \rm{h.c}\right)$.
 Therefore, the measured expectation value of $\M$ exhibits interference fringes.
 However, unlike conventional Ramsey fringes, the response to the phase $\phi$ is doubled, reflecting the fact that a two-body observable is being measured rather than a single-body observable.
-See Appendix~\ref{app:Measurement} for a discussion on the implementation of a measurement scheme that mimics the optimal measurement in a cavity-based setup, realized by detecting photons emitted from the cavity while it is tuned into resonance with the atomic transition frequency, following the phase encoding.
+See Appendix~\ref{app:Measurement} for a discussion on the implementation of a measurement scheme that mimics the optimal measurement in a cavity-based setup, realized by detecting photons emitted from the cavity, following the phase encoding.
+An alternative approach \cite{kaubruegger2021quantum} to implementing the measurement is to employ a variationally optimized circuit that approximates the unitary transformation mapping the eigenbasis of the operator $J_z^+$ onto that of $\M$.

 For a practical implementation of the quantum sensor, it is desirable to identify initial states that simultaneously exhibit both a large interference fringe contrast and a low measurement variance.
 However, achieving this balance inherently involves a trade-off: increasing entanglement enhances the QFI and thereby reduces the estimator variance, but at the cost of a reduced fringe amplitude, and vice versa.